Pula

 Beaches in Pula

-• Verudela: in this area beaches are rocky.
-Here you can also find pebbled beaches which are mostly settled in the pine wood with numerous ways for walking.
-In one part of this tourist settlement are placed open air pools...
+• Verudela: in this area the beaches are mostly rocky and concreted.
+Here you will find pebbly beaches that are mostly settled in s pine wood with numerous walking paths.
+In one part of this touristic settlement are placed open air pools…

-• Plaža Banjole: this beach is partly pebbled and rocky as well, situated in pine wood, near the sea with a lot of shade
+• The beach Banjole: this beach is partly pebbly and rocky as well, situated in a pine wood, near the sea with a lot of shade

-• Fažana: Fazana has very beautiful and ordered beaches with shower bath.
+• Fažana: Fazana has a very beautiful and ordered beaches with shower bath.

-• Plaza Brioni - 200 meters long rocky beach with bathing plateau, about 6 km from downtown.
+• The beach Brioni – 200 meters long rocky beach with swimming plateau, about 6 km from the downtown.

-• Plaza Ambrela - 160 meters long pebble beach with some rock sections in Verudela
+• The beach Ambrela – 160 meters long pebbly beach with some rock sections in Verudela

-• Plaza Histria - 200 meters long rocky beach with bathing plateau, about 6 km from downtown.
+• The beach Histria – 200 meters long rocky beach with swimming plateau, about 6 km from the downtown.

 Nightlife and entertaining in Pula

-Many night clubs and bars will give you unforgettable moments in parties all night long...
+Many night clubs and bars will give you unforgettable moments in all night long parties…

 Cultural and Heritage in Pula

-Pula is a town of cultural events and festivals...During the season; Pula is the host of the two big festivals: Pula film festival and Motovun film festival.
-Those events are visited by the famous international guests on which are played some premiere films, amateur films, and like plays.
-The Arena is famous amphitheater and place where are played many cultural and entertainment events so it is place which is worth to visit.
+Pula is a town of cultural events and festivals…During the season Pula is the host of two big festivals: Pula film festival and Motovun film festival.
+Those events are visited by famous international guests on which are played some premieres of new films….

 Videos of Pula